StefanGerlach/CarND-Vehicle-Detection/README.md

 * Randomly dublicate images until both classes are equally distributed.
 * Random split the dataset into training and validation images.

 I created the class **ClassEqualizer** to do this.
-Within this class, glob is used for directory reading and Scikit-learn for the train-test-split.
+Within this class, glob is used for directory reading and Scikit-learn for the train-test-split with 5 % for validation.
 After splitting, I arrange the datasets as tuples of lists: (train_x, train_y) and (val_x, val_y), where the labels have been translated into integers by Scikit-learn **LabelEncoder**.

 ### Data Preprocessing and Feeding